SAFEGUARDING

 The prime areas of learning form the essential foundations for healthy development and future learning.
 Once a solid start has formed within the prime areas we continue to build upon these skills, opening to explore more learning opportunities within the specific areas of learning.

-Young children learn through play.
 The EYFS refers to the Characteristics of Effective Learning.
 These are:

 • Playing and exploring